 While not extremely painful, except in the most drastic of circumstances, neuromas are still very uncomfortable.
 They can cause you a great deal of discomfort and irritation as you try to go about your day.

 Luckily, this isn't a very serious medical condition, and it will not do you any lasting harm.
-We have some advice and remedies to try at home, and we are here to talk if you are concerned.
+Our Arizona podiatrist has some advice and remedies to try at home, and we are here to talk if you are concerned.

 What is a Neuroma?

 A neuroma is a thickened area of tissue in your foot, or sometimes around your toes – it is usually seen as a small lump.
 Neuromas can be caused by a number of factors, such as bad posture, but also by the structure of your foot overall.

 For example, if you have high arches in your feet, or are flatfooted, neuromas can form more commonly.

 Other contributing factors to neuromas forming can be shoes that do not fit well or support you when you are on your feet for long periods of time.
 Neuromas also come from damage to the nerves in your feet as caused by other conditions.